brittonwolfe/VirtualCharacterSheet/docs/scripting.md

 ## The Utils class

-The `VirtualCharacterSheet.Util` class provides helper functions and some helper objects.
+The `VCS.Util` class provides helper functions and some helper objects.

 ### Objects